 Delivering the mail and connecting Americans during COVID-19

-At a time when we are looking to stay connected, professionals with disabilities employed through SourceAmerica member nonprofit agency MDI are helping make that happen.
+At a time when we are looking to stay connected, people with disabilities employed through SourceAmerica network nonprofit agency MDI are helping make that happen.

 MDI, headquartered in Minneapolis, successfully employs and trains 362 people with and without disabilities in four locations.
 These staff members provide essential services to the federal government and commercial clients, many of which have continued to operate during this time.